waggle-sensor/summer2024/khan/README.md

 ## July 2nd

-- Continue dense captioning application for edge and querying application for cloud.
+- Continued dense captioning application for edge and querying application for cloud.
-- Continue designing and gathering details for poster and presentation.
+- Continued designing and gathering details for poster and presentation.

 ## July 3rd

-- Continue dense captioning application for edge and querying application for cloud.
+- Continued dense captioning application for edge and querying application for cloud.
-- Continue designing and gathering details for poster and presentation.
+- Continued designing and gathering details for poster and presentation.

 ## July 5th

-- Continue designing and gathering details for poster and presentation.
+- Continued designing and gathering details for poster and presentation.
 - Uploaded all materials to GitHub and Google Drive.

 ## July 8th (Week 6)

-- Continue dense captioning application for edge and querying application for cloud.
+- Continued dense captioning application for edge and querying application for cloud.

 ## July 9th